Rusk County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Rusk County is located in East Texas with the city of Henderson serving as its county seat.
+Rusk County is located in East Texas with the city of Henderson as its county seat.
 The county operates a multi-tiered court system that includes a District Court, a Constitutional County Court, a County Court at Law, five Justice of the Peace precincts, and several municipal courts.
 The Rusk County District Clerk maintains records for District Court cases — including felonies, civil litigation, and family law matters — while the County Clerk handles records for the County Courts, probate filings, vital records, and property recordings.
 All primary county offices are housed at the Rusk County Courthouse, 115 North Main Street in Henderson.

 How to Look Up a Court Case in Rusk County?

-Court case searches in Rusk County depend on which court handled the matter.
-The District Clerk’s Office maintains an index of civil, criminal, and family law filings from the 4th District Court, while the County Clerk keeps records from the Constitutional County Court, County Court at Law, and probate proceedings.
+Where you search depends on which court handled the matter.
+The District Clerk's Office maintains an index of civil, criminal, and family law filings from the 4th District Court, while the County Clerk keeps records from the Constitutional County Court, County Court at Law, and probate proceedings.

 Online Search Options